USEPA/EPA_OMEGA_Model/doc/source/2_getting_started.rst

 Downloading OMEGA
 ^^^^^^^^^^^^^^^^^
-Releases of the OMEGA model executable will be available as single ``.zip`` files at:
+Releases of the OMEGA model executable are be available at:

   *  https://www.epa.gov/regulations-emissions-vehicles-and-engines/optimization-model-reducing-emissions-greenhouse-gases